codess-aus/Code-Without-Barriers/docs/copilot-enabler.md

 An enabler helps you do more with what you already know.
 Copilot can:
-- 🧁Refactor messy code
+- ✨Refactor messy code
-- 🍰Suggest improvements
+- 🧠Suggest improvements
-- 🎂Write tests
+- 🧮Write tests
-- 🍩Add helpful comments
+- 💕Add helpful comments
-- 🍬Help you debug
+- 💡Help you debug

 But remember: **you’re still the baker**.
 Copilot just hands you better tools.